Stuff I Use

 Obligatory shot for BBNU's inspiration.

-My computer is a 13" Macbook Pro with 16GB of RAM and 512GB of SSD.
+My current main computer is a 13" Macbook Pro with 16GB of RAM and 512GB of SSD.
 Paying for extra RAM and storage is definitely a worthy investment.
 I can consolidate all my work into this machine and be productive almost anywhere I go.

 Brackets is now my favorite editor.